Leon-Yu0320/BTI-Plant-phenotyping/3Dprint/readme.md

 This folder contains STL files that can be used for 3D printing projects - if you wish to make your phenotyping facility look a little bit more professional.

 ![image](https://user-images.githubusercontent.com/69836931/175128662-7136bfa2-9403-4a7d-a3d5-21786445d981.png)
-**A:** Templacte 1 case for LCD screen protection and installation on phenoCage hardware **B:** Templacte 2 case for LCD screen protection and installation on phenoCage hardware **C:** Templacte case for raspiberry Pi camera installation on phenoCage hardware
+Overview of 3-D printed accesories used for phenotyping system **A:** Templacte 1 case for LCD screen protection and installation on phenoCage hardware **B:** Templacte 2 case for LCD screen protection and installation on phenoCage hardware **C:** Templacte case for raspiberry Pi camera installation on phenoCage hardware